woosting/linux/contents/offsite-backups.md

 1. Ensure to have a target volume accessible.

-	>	This tutorial uses an SSH accessible storage volume, but other target locations are possible too.
+	>	NOTE: This tutorial uses an SSH accessible storage volume, but other target locations are possible too.

 2. Add the target host's fingerprint to the known_hosts (if not present already):

 	```
 	$ ssh-keyscan -t rsa -p <port> <FQDN> >> ~/.ssh/known_hosts
 	```
-	> Alternatively log into the ssh server to have it added:
+	> ALTERNATIVE: Log into the ssh server to have it added:
 	> ```
 	> $ ssh -p <port> <user>@<host>
 	> ```